-- The first time, your baby’s nurse will assist you in getting baby out of the bed, arranging any wires or tubes the baby may be connected to so that they are not in the way, and placing baby at your chest.
+- The first time, your baby’s healthcare professional will assist you in getting baby out of the bed, arranging any wires or tubes the baby may be connected to so that they are not in the way, and placing baby at your chest.
 She will help you until you feel confident doing it on your own.

 - Drape a blanket across your baby’s shoulders and below his neck.
 Tuck the ends of the blanket to your sides where your arms can help hold the blanket snugly in place.

 - Relax and enjoy this special time with your baby!